Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Concluding remarks

 {\bf Acknowledgments}

 The authors would like to dedicate this work \textit{in memoriam} to \textit{Ivens Carneiro}, a great friend and admirable physicist, who prematurely passed away.
-K. H. C. C-B acknowledges Prof. D. A. T. Vanzella, for encouragement, and full support from the {\it Fundação de Amparo à Pesquisa no Estado de São Paulo} (FAPESP).
-A. G. Martins acknowledges the \textit{Universidade de Brasília} (UnB), for support during the writing of this paper.
+The authors would like to thank the referee for his/her comments which led to improvements in the paper.
+The authors are grateful to Prof. D. A. T. Vanzella for a helfpul discussion.
+K. H. C. Castello-Branco acknowledges Prof. D. A. T. Vanzella, for encouragement, and also Grupo de F\'isica Te\'orica, do Departamento de F\'isica e Inform\'atica, do Instituto de F\'isica de S\~ao Carlos, for hospitality.
+A. G. Martins thanks the Universidade de Bras\'ilia for the hospitality during the preparation of part of this work.